-Dr. Duncan Elliot is a Professor in the Department of Electrical and Computer Engineering at the University of Alberta.
+Dr. Duncan Elliott is a Professor in the Department of Electrical and Computer Engineering at the University of Alberta.
 His research interests include RF circuits and architectures as well as spacecraft and satellite system design.

 Dr. Jason Carey is Associate Dean in the Faculty of Engineering and a Professor of Mechanical Engineering at the University of Alberta.
 His research is focused on Biomedical Engineering and Composite materials.